-The objective of this program is to foster critical thinking and to develop skills needed for independent laboratory study.
-This is accomplished, in part, by offering advanced lecture, seminar, and laboratory courses.
+The UMass Lowell biology master's program fosters critical thinking and develops skills needed for independent laboratory study.
+This is accomplished, in part, by offering advanced lecture, seminar and laboratory courses.

-While it is possible to complete M.S. requirements without the thesis or project option, it is the latter activities that most distinguishes graduate from undergraduate students.
+While it is possible to complete M.S. requirements without the thesis or project option, participation in a research project or thesis is a key activity that can distinguish graduate from undergraduate education.
 All full-time M.S. degree students are, therefore, strongly urged to elect thesis or project options.